 The worst thing you can do is fill your blog up with stock photos.
 They are really not great – white backgrounds or impersonal modelling situations – it doesn’t invite people to your content at all.

-Take another look at that corporate photo.
-It’s actually Vince Vaughn promoting his new movie Unfinished Business by shooting a series of very cliche business photos high in results-driven synergy magic.
+Remember when Vince Vaughn promoted his new movie Unfinished Business by shooting a series of very cliche business photos high in results-driven synergy magic?
 The photos are hilarious but just highlight how cringe-worthy this type of photo really is if you are using them seriously.

 Try to plan out what you want to communicate with your photos and remember that photo will speak to different segments of the community.
 Memes, photos, graphics, etc. all do different things.
 If you visit the top websites in your niche and compare their photo selections to the new sites in your niche you’ll see a massive difference.